Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111)

 \section{Abstract}

-Material realization of chiral topological superconductor lays the foundation for observing and manipulating Majorana quasiparticles.
-Here we develop a tight-binding description of Pb$_3$Bi/Ge(111), a candidate system for chiral {\it p}-wave topological superconductor [Nat.
+Materials realization of chiral topological superconductivity is a crucial condition for observing and manipulating Majorana fermions in condensed matter physics.
+Here we develop a tight-binding description of Pb$_3$Bi/Ge(111), identified recently as an appealing candidate system for realizing chiral {\it p}-wave topological superconductivity [Nat.
 Phys.
 15, 796 (2019)].
-We first show that the model can capture the two main characters of the electronic bands obtained from first-principles calculations, including the giant Rashba spin-orbit coupling and type-II van Hove singularity.
-By introducing local superconducting pairing, we next find the system can be tuned into a chiral topological superconductor with Chern number $\mathcal{C} = -2$ via perpendicular Zeeman field.
-The nontrivial topology is further manifested as two chiral Majorana edge modes at one edge, propagating along the same direction.
-Finally, we discuss the experimental realizations of our theoretical predictions by taking account of realistic parameters, such as the superconducting gap, Land\'{e} $g$-factor, and perpendicular critical magnetic field.
-This study may provide useful guides for realizing chiral topological superconductor and Majorana quasiparticles in Pb$_3$Bi/Ge(111) system.
+We first show that our phenomenological model can capture the two main features of the electronic band structures obtained from first-principles calculations, namely, the giant Rashba splitting and type-II van Hove singularity.
+Next, when the $s$-wave superconducting property of the parent Pb system is explicitly considered, we find the alloyed system can be tuned into a chiral topological superconductor with Chern number $\mathcal{C} = -2$, resulting from the synergistic effect of a sufficiently strong Zeeman field and the inherently large Rashba spin-orbit coupling.
+The nontrivial topology with $\mathcal{C} = -2$ is further shown to be detectable as two chiral Majorana edge modes propagating along the same direction of the system with proper boundaries.
+We finally discuss the physically realistic conditions to establish the predicted topological superconductivity and observe the corresponding Majorana edge modes, including the influence of the superconducting gap, Land\'{e} {\it g}-factor, and critical magnetic field.
+The present study provides useful guides in searching for effective {\it p}-wave superconductivity and Majorana fermions in two-dimensional or related interfacial systems.